2016 - Micheline Maylor

 2013 – Barb Howard

 Barb Howard has published 3 novels and, most recently, the short story collection Western Taxidermy.
 She is co-editor of the nonfiction anthology Embedded on the Home Front: Where Military and Civilian Lives Converge.
 Barb is a former lawyer who facilitates creative writing workshops for adults and teens at various venues (online and onsite).
-She teaches Law and Literature through U of C Continuing Education.
-Barb is President of the Writers’ Guild of Alberta, a past board member of the Alexandra Writers’ Centre Society and dANDdelion Magazine, and a past editor of FreeFall Magazine.
+Barb is past president of the Writers’ Guild of Alberta, a past board member of the Alexandra Writers’ Centre Society and dANDdelion Magazine, and a past editor of FreeFall Magazine.

 2012 – Brian Brennan